What Does an SEO Manager Do? 10 Must-Have Skills

 If you have a real passion for search engine optimization (SEO), you might find happiness and fulfillment in an SEO manager position.

-In 2020, organizations are continuing to shift their marketing and advertising spending from traditional mediums onto digital platforms.
+Organizations are continuing to shift their marketing and advertising spending from traditional mediums onto digital platforms.
 As a result, there is a growing need for SEO managers who understand how to drive more traffic, leads, and revenue using organic search.

 If you’re thinking about becoming an SEO manager, the first thing we’d recommend doing is understanding and developing the skillset that you’ll need to be successful.